clustermarket/fuzzybear/README.md

  * @param {Number}   options.minScore - Minimum score of matches to be included in the results
  * @param {Object[]} options.methods - Which methods to use when scoring matches
  * @param {String}   options.methods[].name - Search algorithm name
+ * @param {Object}   options.methods[].function - A custom search algorithm function.
+The function takes
  * @param {Number}   options.methods[].weight - Search algorithm weight in scoring
  * @param {Object}   options.methods[].params - Search algorithm parameters
  */
 ```

-### PR's accepted for
+## PR's accepted for:

-* Search methods that support longer text and favour a tokenised approach
+* Search methods that support longer text and using a tokenised approach (and maybe even re-using the standard string distance methods).
 * Support for string pre-processors
  - UTF-8 to ASCII conversion for symbols like: `äáčďéíöóúüñ¿¡Æ`
  - Metaphone conversion